openedx/frontend-component-footer/README.rst

 Plugin
 ======
-This package provides a wrapped version of the footer using `Frontend Plugin Framework <https://github.com/openedx/frontend-plugin-framework>`_.
+The footer can be replaced using using `Frontend Plugin Framework <https://github.com/openedx/frontend-plugin-framework>`_.

-Information on how to utilize the ``FooterSlot`` is available `here </src/components/footer-slot>`_.
+Information on how to utilize the ``FooterSlot`` component to do so is available in the `frontend-slot-footer repository <https://github.com/openedx/frontend-slot-footer/>`_.

 Examples
 ========